Mortgage Basics

 What is escrow in a mortgage payment?

-Escrow is a lender-managed account that collects monthly amounts for property taxes and insurance, then pays those bills when due.
+Escrow is a managed account where the lender collects monthly funds for taxes and insurance, then pays those bills on your behalf when they are due.

 How do I find my actual monthly housing cost before buying?

-Estimate principal and interest, then add property taxes, homeowners insurance, PMI if needed, and HOA.
-Validate the final numbers with a Loan Estimate from lenders.
+Estimate principal and interest, then add property tax, homeowners insurance, mortgage insurance if needed, HOA dues, and a maintenance reserve.
+Validate with Loan Estimates from multiple lenders.

 Why is my mortgage payment higher than what the lender first quoted?